DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Then it is either work of elves or dwarves?"

-Demi-humans of foreign gods race, such as elves, angles and dwarves, may posses strong magic power.
+Demi-humans of sidhes race, such as elves, angles and dwarves, may posses strong magic power.
 But comparing to demons, they are not good at firing magic.
 That's why they create magic tools that hold strong power.
 If Sid's sword is too their work, then it could explain its ability to cut magic, but...